Identity area

 Biographical history

-William G. Hoddinott was Associate Professor in the English Department of the University of New England, Armidale.
+William George Hoddinott, born 11 October 1931, was Associate Professor in the English Department of the University of New England (UNE), Armidale.
 He started at the UNE in 1960 and soon began recording Aboriginal languages.
-He was married to Alison Hoddinott.
-He died in 1984.
+He married Alison Hoddinott in 1955.
+He died on 22 September 1984.

 Repository